 About

 Previously, I worked at companies like Viaplay, Spotify, GoDaddy, and Globo.com.
 I have been a speaker at a few conferences.
-I am an enthusiast about compilers, WebAssembly, and Rust.

 I was responsible for Viaplay’s adoption of the Rust language.
 I built the starter infrastructure, released the first service for production, and actively worked on developing a Rust culture, which led to the language’s adoption in the upcoming years, along with many other feats.
 See when it all started.